votingworks/vxsuite/libs/logging/VotingWorksLoggingDocumentation.md

 **Type:** [application-status](#application-status)
 **Description:** Configuration information for the machine including the election, if the machine is in test mode, and mark threshold override values were reloaded from the backend service storing this information.
 **Machines:** vx-central-scan-frontend, vx-precinct-scan-frontend
-### export-log-file-found
+### save-log-file-found
 **Type:** [application-status](#application-status)
-**Description:** When the user is exporting logs, indicates the success/failure of finding the expected log file on the machine.
+**Description:** When the user is saving logs, indicates the success/failure of finding the expected log file on the machine.
 **Machines:** All
 ### scan-service-config
 **Type:** [application-status](#application-status)